ml-tooling/ssh-proxy/.github/ISSUE_TEMPLATE/01_bug-report.md

 <!--
 Thanks for reporting a bug 🙌 ❤️

-Before opening a new issue, make sure that we do not have any duplicates already open.
+Before opening a new issue, please make sure that we do not have any duplicates already open.
 You can ensure this by searching the issue list for this repository.
 If there is a duplicate, please close your issue and add a comment to the existing issue instead.

 Also, be sure to check our documentation first: https://github.com/ml-tooling/ssh-proxy -->